shicks/ahep/site/modules/section-calendar.md

 ---
 Below is one suggestion for your week with the book _{{module.title}}_.
 Please experiment with what works for your family!
-(Note: not all activities may be included in the suggested sample week below).
+(Note: not all activities are included in the suggested sample week below).

 <div class="calendar">